-Increasingly, much of this data is collected on the frontline, by the machines themselves.
-As conversational commerce accelerates, and the use of chatbots becomes more widespread (itself driven by AI), companies are beginning to ask questions not only about automation technology, but also about how human employees and human customers interact with it.
+Increasingly, much of this data is collected on the frontline, by the machines themselves (have a look at our IoT for the Consumer Goods and Retail Businesses: What are the benefits and where should one start perspective for more on this).
+As conversational commerce accelerates, and the use of chatbots becomes more widespread—itself driven by AI—companies are beginning to ask questions not only about automation technology, but also about how human employees and human customers interact with it.

 The biggest challenge is trust.
 Connecting ourselves more meaningfully to the devices and their AI around us, means that the credibility of machine-driven decision-making is under increasing scrutiny.
 For consumers, access to more data often just means more questions.
 Is your home really at the optimum temperature?
 Is that really the best deal for holiday insurance?
 Has your resting heart rate really risen 20 percent?

 As consumers we need to know that the decisions reached on our behalf by machine intelligence are trustworthy.
 As employees working alongside machine intelligence, we need to know that it can guide us to the right decision—in other words, that they truly augment our own experience and expertise.

 As customers—and employees—interact more frequently with machine intelligence, behavioural preferences start to emerge.
 Customers tend to prefer knowing immediately that the agent with which they are interacting is virtual.
 What they don’t want is a system that stalls or obfuscates in order to mask its AI identity, especially when it can’t find an immediate solution to a customer problem.
 Transparency doesn’t necessarily build trust, but it sure does help prevent its disintegration.